kenzaelassas/aws-code-pipeline/aws-code-pipeline/code-pipeline/README.md

 ```

 ## Setup
-1. Open VS Code, and open the folder where repo was cloned.
+1. Open VS Code1, and open the folder where repo was cloned.
 Folder structure should look like shown below

 ![ScreenShot](assets/folder_structure.PNG)